-As an avid writer and speaker, Çakmur has been writing monthly for the Andante Classical Music Magazine since 2015 and moderates his own concerts.
+As an avid writer and speaker, Can has been writing monthly for the Andante Classical Music Magazine since 2015 and often moderates his own concerts.
 In 2016, he was invited by the Istanbul Music Festival for a pre-concert talk before the 75th Birthday Recital of İdil Biret.
-He has also played in cities like Ordu or Tokat, where classical music is rarely heard, to spread classical music to a wider audience.
+He has also played in cities like Ordu or Tokat in Turkey, where classical music is rarely heard, to spread classical music to a wider audience.

-Born in 1997 in Ankara, Çakmur began his music education with Leyla Bekensir and Ayşe Kaptan.
+Born in 1997 in Ankara, Can began his music education with Leyla Bekensir and Ayşe Kaptan.
 His studies with Jun Kanno and Emre Şen, whom he studied with for six years, influenced him greatly.
 In 2012, next to his high school studies in Ankara, he was accepted to La Schola Cantorum in Paris to work with Marcella Crudeli.
 He received Diplome de Virtuosite with highest honours in 2014.
 Since 2012, he has had the chance to work with musicians such as Alan Weiss, Arie Vardi, Claudio Martinez-Mehner, Leslie Howard and Robert Levin among others.
-He is the recipient of “2015 Young Musician Award” at Donizetti Classical Music Awards in Istanbul and the 2018 DAAD-Prize of University of Music Franz Liszt Weimar given for his “extraordinary contribution to the international life of the University”.
-He also receives a scholarship from the International Academy of Music in Liechtenstein and participate regularly in the intensive music weeks and activities offered by the Academy. Çakmur currently pursues his studies with Grigory Gruzman in University of Music Franz Liszt Weimar and continues to work privately with Diane Andersen in Belgium.
+He is the recipient of the “2015 Young Musician Award” at 5th Donizetti Classical Music Awards in Istanbul, the 2018 DAAD-Prize of the University of Music Franz Liszt Weimar and the 2018 Aydin Gün Encouragement Award by Istanbul Culture and Arts Foundation.
+Can currently pursues his studies with Grigory Gruzman in University of Music Franz Liszt Weimar and continues to work privately with Diane Andersen in Belgium.

-Can Çakmur is a part of “G & S Pekinel Young Musicians on the World Stages” scholarship program, supported by TUPRAS, and has been granted a grand piano to aid his studies.
+Can Çakmur is a part of “G & S Pekinel Young Musicians on the World Stages” scholarship program, supported by TUPRAS.

-Çakmur has performed in concert halls such as Glasgow Concert Hall, Eindhoven Muziekgebouw, Lithuanian Philharmonic Hall, ACT City Hamamatsu or Fazioli Hall Sacile as well as the most important concert halls in his homeland, Turkey.
-He has appeared in the most important classical music festivals in Turkey; such as 43.
-Istanbul Music Festival, where he headlined the opening concert in 2015 with Borusan Istanbul Philarmonic Orchestra (BIPO) under Sascha Goetzel.
+Can has performed in concert halls such as Glasgow Concert Hall, Eindhoven Muziekgebouw, Tokyo Opera City, Muza Kawasaki Hall and the Wigmore Hall in London as well as the most important concert halls in his homeland, Turkey.
+He has appeared in the most important classical music festivals in Turkey including the Istanbul Music Festival, where he headlined the opening concert in 2015 with Borusan Istanbul Philarmonic Orchestra (BIPO) under Sascha Goetzel.
 In 2018 he has been re-invited for the “Festival Meetings” with the violinist Alican Süner and cellist Jamal Aliyev.